rancher/k3k/docs/howtos/troubleshoot.md

 k3k-test-registry-server-0        0/1     ImagePullBackOff   0          54s
 ```

-To fix this make sure the failing image is available. you can describe the failing pod to get more details.
+To fix this make sure the failing image is available.
+You can describe the failing pod to get more details.